bonitasoft/bonita-doc/md/themes.md

 # Application Themes

-Create, import, define and use personal theme to skin your Bonita application.
+Create, import, define and use personal themes to skin your Bonita application.

 ## Theme definition